practicalli/clojure-web-services/project-url-shortner/run-project.md

 Started server on port 3000
 ```

-Your default browswer should also open at http://localhost:3000 with a message saying "Hello World".
+Your default browser should also open at http://localhost:3000 with a message saying "Hello World".
 If your browser does not open then check for errors in the terminal where you ran the leiningen command.